paul-mcj/it-chatbot/README.md

     Install Command: `npm install`

 **Environment**: Ensure `NEXT_PUBLIC_SITE_URL` is set to the live domain for correct OG image paths and Sitemap generation in Vercel dashboard (e.g., `https://client-site.com`).

+## 🛠️ The "Universal" Git Flow

+Now that these rules are set, your workflow changes slightly for the better:

+    1. Create a branch: git checkout -b feature/new-component

+    2. Work and Commit: git commit -m "add relume hero section"

+    3. Push Branch: git push origin feature/new-component

+    4. Open PR: Go to GitHub, open a Pull Request.

+    5. The Test: GitHub Actions will run npm run build.

+    6. Merge: Once the "Green Check" appears, merge it into main.

 **_Last Updated: December 2025_**